 (c) Earnings of an individual residing with the assistance group who is a required assistance group member but who is ineligible to be included in the assistance group as described in rule 5101:1-23-10 of the Administrative Code.

 (d) Earnings of the spouse of a married pregnant woman with no other OWF eligible children.

 (i) The spouse's income is added to the pregnant woman's income.

 (ii) The assistance group's total income, less appropriate disregards, is compared to the payment standard for two.

-(iv) Once the child is born, the spouse must be added to the assistance group in accordance with the provisions set forth in rule 5101:1-23-10 of the Administrative Code and his income must be used in determining continued eligibility.
+(iv) Once the child is born, the spouse shall be added to the assistance group in accordance with the provisions described in rule 5101:1-23-10 of the Administrative Code and his income shall be used in determining continued eligibility.

 (e) State temporary disability insurance and temporary workers' compensation payments are considered gross earnings when such payments meet all of the following conditions:

 (ii) The payment is made to an individual who remains employed during recuperation from a temporary illness or injury pending return to the job; and,

 (iii) The payment is specifically characterized under state law as a temporary wage replacement.

 (1) "Gross self-employment earnings" means the total profit from a business enterprise after the deduction of either fifty per cent of the gross receipts or the actual verified expenses (i.e., the business expenses directly related to producing the goods or services) from the gross receipts.